Other pages in this section

-Everyone is different, but you should be back to your normal activity levels 6-8 weeks after your surgery, and be completely recovered by 3 months.
+Everyone is different, but you should be back to your normal activity levels 6-8 weeks after your surgery and completely recovered by 3 months.
 You can probably start driving 6-8 weeks after surgery.
 Make sure you feel completely better before returning to work as you may find you are too tired or find it difficult to concentrate if you return too soon.
 It takes around 3 months for your abdominal muscles to heal completely, so wait until after then to lift or carry anything heavier than a kettle.